fac-members/fac-slides/src/slides/term-2/skills-bootcamp-welcome/index.md

 ## Pastoral Care

-- You'll meet individually with the course facilitator in the first 3 weeks of the course
+- You'll meet individually with the course facilitator in the first 3 weeks of the course;
-- We'll also check in with you at the end of the course
+- We'll also check in with you at the end of the course;
-- You can also schedule additional meetings at any time
+- You can also schedule additional meetings at any time;
-- Use these meetings to talk about anything that's on your mind
+- Use these meetings to talk about anything that's on your mind;
-- We're here to support you
+- We're here to support you.

 ---